top of page

 a.
 Matthew 17:21

-Verses were added to the original texts by translators to help clarify the meaning of the text.
+Verses were added to the original texts by translators to help clarify the text's meaning.

 Find out what verse was missing from the Bible.